Security-Onion-Solutions/securityonion-docs/cases.rst

 Options
 -------

-The Options drop-down menu allows you to set options such as Automatic Refresh Interval and Time Zone.
+Starting at the top of the main Cases page, the Options drop-down menu allows you to set options such as Automatic Refresh Interval and Time Zone.

 New Case
 --------

-The + icon creates a new case.
+Directly underneath the Options drop-down menu, the + icon creates a new case.
 Alernatively, you can go to Alerts or Hunt, find an event of interest, and escalate to a new case or an existing case.

 .. image:: images/cases-escalating.png
   :target: _images/cases-escalating.png